orhun/personal-blog/content/setting-up-this-blog.md

 ## **Conclusion** ✨

 My blog is not that impressive (yet), it's just a static site.
-What I want to achieve is to make it fully browseable on the terminal.
-Also vice-versa, I want to make a terminal UI for my blog that is fully browseable on the web.
+What I want to achieve is to make it fully browsable on the terminal.
+Also vice-versa, I want to make a terminal UI for my blog that is fully browsable on the web.
 The latter has been already achieved by [this blog][AvidRustacean] which is built with [Ratatui], the project that I'm working on.
 We will see where this _rat hole_ will lead me.

 Anyhoo, I hope this post was helpful for you.
 If you have any questions or feedback, feel free to leave a comment below!